 So you’re a musician in music city, experiencing all the passionate live performances and wondering how to be a part of that world.
-Or, you’re a touring band who’s looking to add Nashville to the stop list.
+Or maybe you’re a touring band who’s looking to add Nashville to the stop list.
 Either way, performing in Nashville can be the gateway to your music career.
-This city has music everywhere, and playing live here can build your audience and stage presence while allowing you to make connections in the industry.
-We’ve created a guide of the best ways to get into the live music scene in Music City, along with a few notable venues to check out.

 Go to Shows

-If you’re living in Nashville, the best way to get involved in the scene is by going to different shows at different venues.
-This way, you get an idea of how it all works and you get to find out who hosts each show.
-After going to a few you’ll be able to tell that Nashville has a whole community of live musicians, and you’ll probably end up recognizing many of them as you attend more and more shows.
+If you’re living in Nashville, the best way to get involved in the music scene is simply by going to different shows at different venues.
+This allows you to get an idea of how the venue works and who hosts their shows.

 Popular Nashville Venues: